 Consulting your trade partner or a licensed professional is the most effective way to learn how to export to the United States.
-The following resources also contain helpful information about U.S. Custom and other regulations:
+The following resources also contain helpful information about U.S. Customs and other regulations:

 - Customs Rules Online Search System